 A Cohort of Transformative School Leaders.
-The Principal Fellows program is a small, cohort based experience with a select group of top teacher leaders from across the area.
+The Principal program is a small, cohort-based experience with a select group of top teacher leaders from across the area.

-TThe advantage of being in a cohort is that Fellows will be a part of a select cadre of high performing, entrepreneurial, transformative leaders, who can support each other as they provide leadership to the schools of San Antonio in order to dramatically improve the levels of student achievement and aspiration in our community.
+TThe advantage of being in a cohort is that you will be a part of a select cadre of high performing, innovative, transformative leaders, who can support each other as they provide leadership to the schools of San Antonio in order to dramatically improve the levels of student achievement and aspiration in our community.

 Cohort Fellows are also supported as new school leaders through Trinity's Center for Educational Leadership, which will provide regular cohort-based convenings, national speakers on critical education issues, as well as targeted learning seminars for continued leadership development.

 Apprenticeship Lays Foundation for School Leadership.
 Once a cohort is selected, Principal Fellows participate in an intensive summer foundational experience to launch their program.
 During this summer experience, Fellows will also examine leadership practices in an organization outside of education.

 Through partnerships with San Antonio businesses, industry, and the non-profit or governmental community, Principal Fellows are matched with a leadership practicum mentor in the community and spend substantive time within that organization with learning activities that align with their ongoing leadership coursework.